 - Uses simpler words in place of certain legal terms.
-For example, this chapter generally says, making a complaint rather than filing a grievance, coverage decision rather than organization determination, or coverage determination or at-risk determination, and independent review organization instead of Independent Review Entity. - It also uses abbreviations as little as possible.
+For example, this chapter generally says, making a complaint rather than filing a grievance, coverage decision rather than organization determination, and independent review organization instead of Independent Review Entity. - It also uses abbreviations as little as possible.

-However, it can be helpful-and sometimes quite important-for you to know the correct legal terms.
+However, it can be helpful - and sometimes quite important - for you to know the correct legal terms.
 Knowing which terms to use will help you communicate more accurately to get the right help or information for your situation.
 To help you know which terms to use, we include legal terms when we give the details for handling specific types of situations.